-When we won't accept a complaint
+When we won't accept or escalate a complaint

 We will not discriminate against anyone who makes a complaint.
 If a complainant behaves inappropriately in making a complaint, we will seek to manage that behaviour as necessary, while treating the complaint like any other.
+If making restrictions on contact, we will ensure they are proportionate and will assess them considering provision in the Equality Act.
 However, there will be some rare occasions when we will not accept a complaint, examples of this are given below (this list is not exhaustive):